ucla-imls-open-sci/dmp101/episodes/dmp-resources.md

 ## Example DMPs

-After locating the funder requirements, researchers may find it usefful to see an example DMP written by others as part of their application to the same program or funding agency.
+After locating the funder requirements, researchers may find it useful to see an example DMP written by others as part of their application to the same program or funding agency.

 Here are some places to check when looking for example DMPs: